 You can find job-specific freelance sites in many fields, from copywriting to code writing.

 99Designs, for example, allows clients to choose from designs proposed by many creatives and choose the ones the like the best.
+You can also use their new Designer Search that connects you with designers who match your style, have experience in your industry, and are available to work right away.

 People who sell handmade products online use Etsy and Zazzle.
 Workers on Amazon’s Mechanical Turk do a great number of simple tasks that add up to dollars.